clulab/eidos/README.md

 ## Integrating

-If you want to use Eidos in its default configuration, it is available to project management software like Maven and `sbt` in prepackaged form, independencly of the GitHub repository.
+If you want to use Eidos in its default configuration, it is available to project management software like Maven and `sbt` in prepackaged form, independently of the GitHub repository.
 Code like that below can be used to declare the dependency.
 ```scala
 libraryDependencies ++=